• Home

 The test itself

-Hepatitis C is diagnosed through a simple blood test called the HCV antibody test that determines exposure.
+Hepatitis C is diagnosed through a simple blood test called the HCV antibody test that determines the exposure.
 If it is positive, then a 2nd blood test (viral load) is done to see if the virus is present.
 If that test is positive a genotype test is done to see what type of Hep C you have.
 Once the virus is in an advanced stage, you may not see abnormalities in a liver function test.

-Other facts
+Other facts you should know

-Thetransmission rate between an infected mother and a child is 5%.
+The transmission rate between an infected mother and a child is 5%.

 The Good News